Pharmacy Residency Program - Sarasota

 • To provide a positive life/work balance, residents are encouraged to use their PTO throughout the year

-• Residents are allowed to take up to fifteen (15) PTO days from residency, which includes personal days, interview days, holidays, and sick days.
+• Residents are allowed to take up to 120 hours (20) of PTO from residency, which includes personal days, interview days, holidays, and sick days.

 • Additional time off, including leaves of absence or extended leave, will be permitted at the discretion of the RPD based on hospital policy and ASHP Accreditation Standards